Flu shots are here: Health professionals say now is the time to get the vaccine

 The CDC's website recommends the pneumonia shot for those who are 65 or older or those who are two years old to 64 years old who have certain medical conditions.
 It also recommends that anyone 19 through 64 years old who smokes should get that shot.

 The shot costs $25 at the Grayson County Health Department, 515 N. Walnut in Sherman.
-They are available Monday through Friday by appointment or on a walk in basis. please call 903-893-0131 EXT 1235 or 1237 for more information.
+They are available Monday through Friday by appointment or on a walk in basis.
+Call 903-893-0131 ext.
+1235 or 1237 for more information.